i81icu812/fnc/README.md

 # Development should diverge from main into new mains in all directions
 # Each main becomes a starting node for child mains

-# I imagine a Mandelbrot of reusable code and applications, free and open
+# I imagine a Mandelbrot of reusable code and applications, free and open.

 # Starting with a neutral, generic foundation
 # 1. Establish standard file and directory structure